facebookincubator/velox/velox/docs/functions/spark/aggregate.rst

 .. spark:function:: mode(x) -> [same as x]

-    Returns the most frequent value for the values within `x`.
+    Returns the most frequent value for the values within ``x``.
     NULL values are ignored.
 If all the values are NULL, or there are 0 rows, returns NULL.
-    If multiple values have the same greatest frequency, the return value is uncertain and could be any one of the values with the greatest frequency.
+    If multiple values have the same greatest frequency, the return value could be any one of them.

     Example::